UP-RS-ESP/vacon.github.io/_posts/2023-04-11-ICESat-2-QdelToro-Boerner.md

 One such spaceborne mission that operates with lidar is ICESat-2 with an identically-named satellite that has the "Advanced Topographic Laser Altimeter System" (ATLAS) instrument onboard.
 ICESat-2's objective is to measure and help map the elevation of clouds and ice and land surfaces globally and monitor vegetation height.
 The laser of ICESat-2 is split into six beams in three pairs, which are approximately 3.3 kilometers apart across-track, the beams of each pair are 90 meters apart.
 Each pair has a stronger left beam and a weaker right beam with each beam having a footprint of 17 m diameter with a 0.7 m sampling interval ([Neuenschwander and Pitts, 2019](#sources)).
 ICESat-2's data  products comes in different processing levels with varying features.
-The level 2 data product “Global Geolocated Photon Data” (ATL03) features all recorded photons, containing information on latitude, longitude, height, surface type and signal confidence.
-An ICESat-2 product that has global terrain height available is the level 3b “Global Geolocated Photon Data” (ATL08) but it has a fixed downsampled spatial resolution of 100 meters ([National Snow and Ice Data Center, 2023](#sources)).
+The level 2 data product "Global Geolocated Photon Data" (ATL03) features all recorded photons, containing information on latitude, longitude, height, surface type and signal confidence.
+An ICESat-2 product that has global terrain height available is the level 3b "Global Geolocated Photon Data" (ATL08) but it has a fixed downsampled spatial resolution of 100 meters ([National Snow and Ice Data Center, 2023](#sources)).
 For detailed analyses on landscapes with large changes in relief over small areas, this resolution is too coarse.

 Given the necessity for high resolution ground profiles and the promising 70 centimeter sampling interval of ICESat-2 data in the ATL03 product, this raises the following research question: